ABhangu59/ABhangu59.github.io/README.txt

-Hello, my name is Ali Raza Bhangu.
+Hi, my name is Ali Raza Bhangu.
+I'm a third year Honours CS student at uOttawa.

-In this repo you'll find the code for my personal portfolio website, which is a work in progress as of right now.
+Still on the journey of learning web development, this website is one of my first web-dev projects

-2023-01-22
+2023-09-12